If you made any changes in Pure these will be visible here soon.

 • Citizenship and identity

-I am fascinated by interactional data of any sorts and often use an ethnomethodological lens to understand order and fluidity in social action.
+I am passionate about multilingual interactional data and often use an Ethnomethodological lens to understand order and fluidity in social interaction.

 Collaborative Activity